Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

    - Alternatively you can download the file from Github [here](https://raw.githubusercontent.com/OpenRCT2/OpenRCT2/develop/distribution/openrct2.d.ts).
    - Another option is to make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
 7. In `./src/plugin.ts`, change the name and author of the plugin to your liking.
+8. In `./rollup.config.js`, change the filename of the outputted plugin.

 ---